 - Read a UBC Research Study that shows the positive impacts of home sharing on quality of life

 Interested in becoming a Home Sharing provider?

-To learn more about the process of becoming a home sharing provider, please see the Home Sharing Providers page.
+Learn more about the process of becoming a home sharing provider here.